Background reports, statistical information

 Higher Education Opportunities in Germany

 This online service provides you with comprehensive information to prepare for studying at a college or university in Germany.
-Here you can obtain essential information on admissions and the application process, promotional possibilities as well as the various types of universities and degrees.
+Here you can obtain essential information on admissions and the application process, funding programmes as well as the various types of universities and degrees.
 You can find detailed information on the subject matter and structure of more than 70 courses of study.
-Please also [...]
+Please also note the [...]

 Funding your study course in Germany